avabs/avabs.github.io/Module 2/core_azure_services.md

         - Source and destination is not mentioned in every tunnel's end.
         - Supports IKEv2
         - Using any-to-any traffic selection
-        - In case of this, soruce and destination are not statically defined and differetn routing protocols BGP can create dynamic routing tabels and hence data packets are encrypted based on this
+        - In case of this, source and destination are not statically defined and different routing protocols BGP can create dynamic routing tables and hence data packets are encrypted based on this

     - Deploy VPN gateways
-        - Prequisites before deploying VPN gateways
+        - Prerequisites before deploying VPN gateways
             - Virtual Network
-                - Basically Virtual Network should have enough address to accomodate on-premise network
+                - Basically Virtual Network should have enough address to accommodate on-premise network
             - Gateway subnet
                 - This is a subnet specifically for VPN gateway
             - Public IP address